Fortnite Season 8 release date – Season 8 map changes, skins, Battle Pass info, theories

 Aflood with anticipation

-Season 8 of Fortnite: Battle Royale is sliding ever closer, set to arrive in the next few weeks.
-So it’s about time we take a proper look at the deluge of theories and info on what to expect in this new season.
-Hint: think water.
-Lots of water.
+Season 8 of Fortnite is looming closer and closer, set to arrive in just over a month.
+So it’s about time we set a weather eye on the horizon and delve into all the theories, easter eggs, and information we’ve found on what to expect in this new season.

-Our Fortnite Season 8 guide is saturated with everything we know about the upcoming Season 8 release, detailing its start date as well as the most likely theories regarding map changes, skins, themes, and much more.
+Our Fortnite Season 8 guide is full to bursting with everything we know about the upcoming Season 8 release, detailing its start date as well as the most likely theories regarding map changes, skins, themes, and much more.
 So without further ado, let’s dive in!

-Aside: RPS may not be held responsible for any distress or bodily harm brought about as a result of our blatant overuse of water- and ice-related puns in the above paragraphs.

 Thursday 28 February is when Season 7 of Fortnite is set to end, and Season 8 to begin.
-According to Epic Games, the end of Season 7 was delayed by two weeks beyond the customary ten weeks, so that the team could take a two-week break over Christmas.
+The end of Season 7 was delayed by two weeks beyond the customary ten weeks, so that the folks over at Epic Games could take a two-week break for Christmas.

 Epic’s usual approach is to bring their servers offline at around 8 AM GMT to start off the new season, and the downtime usually lasts three-to-four hours.
 But after that, we’ll all be free to explore the new map and Battle Pass together for (presumably) the next ten weeks – meaning Season 8 will likely be with us until Thursday 9 May, whereupon Season 9 will begin.